the-codegen-project/cli/website/blog/2024-10-24-the-codegen-project/index.md

 Relying only on peoples spare time is not a very good long term strategy.
 We want to ensure the longevity of the project and ensure that those who contribute most also can get paid by it, or even employed to work on open source.

 More on that later ;)

+## Where we are 📅
+Right this second, we are laying the foundation for the project, but it's already usable.
+[Take it for a spin!](/docs/getting-started)

+If you want to take a look at current project planning, take a look at [the Milestones](https://github.com/the-codegen-project/cli/milestones) for a better overview of whats now and next.